iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 ```

 In the animation below,
-we can see value iteration in action for a maze solving problem.
+we can see value iteration in action for the problem of escaping from a maze.
-In this problem, each state is a cell in the grid
+In this model, each state is a cell in the grid
 and the actions are the directions one can take at that cell (neighbours without a wall).
-Our objective is to reach the right-bottom edge in the minimum amount of steps possible.
+The objective is to reach the right-bottom edge in the minimum amount of steps possible.
 We do so by starting with a uniformly zero value and a random policy.
 In the left we see the value function at each iteration
 and in the right the associated policy.